And The Oscar For Best Digital Presence Goes To…

 - Vice’s Instagram feed is a bit text-heavy and repetitive with only 7k followers.

-Last place goes to Roma, the story of a domestic worker, Cleo, who helps Antonio and Sofía take care of their four children in 1970s Mexico City.
+The last place goes to Roma, the story of a domestic worker, Cleo, who helps Antonio and Sofía take care of their four children in 1970s Mexico City.
 Complications soon arise when Antonio suddenly runs away with his mistress and Cleo finds out that she’s pregnant.
 When Sofía decides to take the kids on vacation, she invites Cleo for a much-needed getaway to clear her mind and bond with the family.

 Why last?
 Well, it’s hard to rank a movie that’s only web presence is within Netflix for having put effort into an “official movie website”.
 Of course, Netflix is a great website.
 But Netflix’s website isn’t original to the movie.